terravoz/findit/README.md

 If this is your first project using the box specified in the Vagrantfile it will be downloaded.
 This can take a while.

-## Fetch database and files
+## Install Drupal with custom profile

-If there is already a test server with a database, you may fetch data and files from the test server when the virtual machine is ready:
+The project has a custom installation profile.
+Log in to the virutal machine and install Drupal using the profile:

     $ vagrant ssh
     $ cd /vagrant
-    $ drush si -y
+    $ drush si -y findit

 ## Tell git who you are